kelvinmo/jwkstool/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce

-Sample code to reproduce the behaviour, including error message or unexpected result.
+Steps to reproduce the behaviour, including command-line arguments, error message or unexpected result.

 ### Expected behaviour